 Unfortunately, new cranks are not cheap, but people often buy expensive new wheels for their bike that have a very minimal effect on the bike’s performance or comfort.
 Most cranks are cheaper than most wheels, so I encourage you to consider this.

 Personally, I’m 1.73 m tall and was much more comfortable after switching from a mix of 170 and 172.5 mm cranks (which are standard on the 52 and 54 cm bikes that I ride) to always using 165 mm cranks, which I can now see is approximately what is recommended by the above equations.
-I could now never go back to using the longer cranks for the long-distance cycling that I love to do.
+Having got used to the increased comfort, I could never go back to using the longer cranks for the long-distance cycling that I love to do.

 What we really need is for the industry to recognize that the current situation is not ideal and equip bikes appropriately, so I’m planning to send a link to this post to many of the major bike brands and component manufacturers to try to convince them that they are doing a poor job of accommodating most of their clients.
 If you’ve benefited from a change in crank length then please leave a comment below because that will give extra support to these arguments.

 Crank Length Availability